 This concept actually makes dawn and dusk perfect times to enjoy the sun.
 There's sunlight, yet you are still safe from getting sunburnt!

 During winter, the sun does not "rise" as high up in the sky.
 Like dusk and dawn, the closeness to the horizon means that a lot of UV is scattered by the atmosphere, giving rise to a lower UV index.

 We would love to bring out new features!
 However they do take time and money to build.
 Right now, we are trying to build a community to support us in developing new features.
-If you would like to contribute in any way, whether it is suggestions, expertise or funding, please check out our Contribution page.
+If you would like to contribute in any way, whether it is suggestions, expertise or funding, please check out the page below.